arpitbbhayani/articles/blogs/function-overloading.md

   return fn(*args, **kwargs)
 ```

-The method fetches the appropriate function from the virtual namespace and if it does not find any function it raises an `Exception`; if it does then it invokes it and returns the value.
-This way `get` invoke an overloaded function using the number of arguments as the distinguishing factor.
+The method fetches the appropriate function from the virtual namespace and if it did not find any function it raises an `Exception` and if it does then it invokes it and returns the value; and this is how we have implemented Function overloading in python.

 ## Function overloading in action
-Once all the code is put into place we could see function overloading in action.
-We define two area functions and decorate each using `overload` decorator, as shown below
+Once all the code is put into place we define two functions named `area` that calculates area; one calculates area of rectangle while other calculates the area of circle.
+Both functions are defined below and decorated with `overload` decorator.

 ```py
 @overload